You can watch Meteorologist Ross Ellet on 13abc Action News at 4:30 to 7 AM weekday mornings and on Toledo’s only hour-long noon newscast.

 During the hot summer of 2012, Ross joined the 13abc weather team as a weekend Meteorologist and weather reporter.
 His favorite story was reporting on the Coast Guard’s ice breaking mission during the near historic Great Lakes ice coverage in both 2014 and 2015.
 Ross and photojournalist Todd Gaertner were awarded an Emmy award for the story.
 Now you can catch Ross’s forecasts each weekday on Action News This Morning.

 Besides the weather, Ross loves to spend time outdoors with his wife, Sara, and their twin boys, Bryce and Simon.
-He is a big Indiana Pacer and Colts fan, loves traveling, camping, hiking, astronomy, and photography.
+He is a big Indiana Pacer and Colts fan and loves adventure, traveling, camping, hiking, astronomy, and photography.
 Ross is also a runner and likes the trails and local races the area has to offer.
-He has finished a handful of half marathons and 1 full marathon.
+He has finished 7 half marathons and will be working on his 4th marathon in 2020.